The fractal dimensions of Laplacian growth: an analytical approach based on a universal dimensionality function: Introduction

 \section{Introduction}

-The enormous diversity of fractal morphologies in nature is just matched by the great amount of out-of-equilibrium processes that generate them, making the issue of establishing an unified and comprehensive theory of fractal growth a great challenge \cite{benjacob1990,benjacob1997,vicsek1992book,meakin1998book}.
-However, every so often it happens that a simple model comes to unify diverse phenomena that once seemed to be completely unrelated.
-Such is the case of the Laplacian growth theory and its emblematic dielectric breakdown model (DBM), which constitute a paradigm of out-of-equilibrium growth that, due to the diversity of fractal morphologies that is able to generate, has received significant attention in diverse scientific and technological fields, from the oil industry, through bacterial growth, to even cosmology \cite{sander1986,sander2000,sander2011}, with relevant applications in current neuroscience and cancer research \cite{sturmberg2013,lennon2015,diieva2016}.
-Therefore, a precise characterization of this fundamental model in terms of its fractality is of the utmost importance.
+The great diversity of fractal morphologies in nature is just matched by the diversity of out-of-equilibrium processes that give origin to them, making the issue of establishing an unified and comprehensive theory of fractal growth a great challenge \cite{benjacob1990,benjacob1997,vicsek1992book,meakin1998book}.
+In this quest, every so often happens that a simple model emerges to unify diverse phenomena that once seemed to be completely unrelated.
+This is the case of the Laplacian growth theory, with its emblematic diffusion-limitied aggregation (DLA) model and the more general dielectric breakdown model (DBM), which constitute a paradigm of out-of-equilibrium growth \cite{sander2011}.
+These models have received significant attention in diverse scientific and technological fields, from the oil industry, through bacterial growth, to cosmology \cite{sander1986,sander2000,sander2011}, even with relevant applications in current neuroscience and cancer research \cite{sturmberg2013,lennon2015,diieva2016}.
+However, despite of diverse numerical and theoretical attempts at a scaling theory, a data-consistent description of the characteristic fractal dimensions of the DBM and DLA model has been missing \cite{sander2011}.